AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 .. note:: In the *cluster* version, the user is responsible for creating a script which manages the computation of the genotype probabilities rounds accordingly to the number of processors set in ``NumberOfProcessorsAvailable`` and to the cluster specifications.
 The program stops immediately before the script has been executed.

 ``RestartOption`` set to ``2`` runs the Phasing rounds in parallel processes.
 The number of parallel processes is given by ``NumberOfProcessorsAvailable``.
-The program stops after all Phasing rounds have finished.
-AlphaPhase1.1 is used for computing the Phasing rounds by default, but Phasing rounds can also be run by any external program.
+The program stops after all Phasing rounds have finished. |ap| is used for computing the Phasing rounds by default, but Phasing rounds can also be run by any external program.

 .. note:: In the *cluster* version, the user is responsible for creating a script which computes the haplotype phasing accordingly to the number of processors specified in ``NumberOfPhasingRuns`` and to the cluster specifications. |ai| stops before the script has been executed.